pactflow/docs.pactflow.io/website/docs/docs/bi-directional-contract-testing/provider.md

 - Garbage in, Garbage out - PactFlow trusts any provider contract provided.
 This is true, whether it has been tested or not.
 - When using the BYO functional API testing strategy, you must ensure your API is compatible with (and ideally, implements) any specification.
 - Code-based approaches are generally preferred because they are less likely to drift from implementation.
 For example, using tools that generate OAS definitions from code/types is more reliable
 - When supported, test-based approaches such as ReadyAPI Functional test suites/postman collections, may also be more reliable, as they have embedded testing information in them.
-PactFlow only compare responses that have been tested and therefore are reliable.
+Uploading only the tested parts of the provider contract to PactFlow improves the guarantees we can provide.

 ## Writing Provider Contracts